Strait of Malacca: Shipping hazards

 Yearly haze from the smoke of raging bush fires, limiting visibility.

 Piracy has been a problem in the strait.
-Piracy had been high in the 2000s, with additional increase after the events of September 11, 2001.
+Piracy incidents were high in frequency in the 2000s, with an additional increase after the events of September 11, 2001.
 After attacks rose again in the first half of 2004, regional navies stepped up their patrols of the area in July 2004.
 Subsequently, attacks on ships in the Strait of Malacca dropped, to 79 in 2005 and 50 in 2006.
 Attacks have dropped to near zero in recent years.

-There are 34 shipwrecks, some dating to the 1880s, in the local TSS channel (the channel for commercial ships under the global Traffic Separation Scheme).
+There have been 34 shipwrecks, some dating to the 1880s, in the local TSS channel (the channel for commercial ships under the global Traffic Separation Scheme).
 These pose a collision hazard in the narrow and shallow strait.

-On 20 August 2017, the United States Navy destroyer lost ten of its crew's lives in a collision with the merchant ship Alnic MC a short distance east of the strait whilst full steering capabilities had been lost.
-The ship had made a series of errors in attempted mitigation, its external lights being changed to "red over red" ("vessel not under command").
+On 20 August 2017, the United States Navy destroyer lost ten of its crew's lives in a collision with the merchant ship Alnic MC a short distance east of the strait whilst its full steering capabilities had been lost.
+The McCain had made a series of errors in attempted mitigation, its external lights being changed to "red over red" ("vessel not under command").

 Another risk is the annual haze due to wildfires in Sumatra, Indonesia.
 It may reduce visibility to 200 m, forcing ships to slow in the busy strait.
 The strait is frequently used by ships longer than 350 m.

-Proposals to relieve the strait

-Thailand has developed plans to divert much of the strait's traffic and hence some of its economic significance to a shorter route: the Thai government has several times proposed cutting a canal through the Isthmus of Kra, saving around 960 km from the journey between the two oceans.
-China has offered to cover the costs, according to a report leaked to The Washington Times in 2004.
-Nevertheless, and despite the support of several Thai politicians, the prohibitive financial and ecological costs suggest that the canal will not be built.

-An alternative is to install a pipeline across the Isthmus of Kra to carry oil to ships waiting on the other side.
-Proponents calculate it would cut the cost of oil delivery to Asia by about $0.50/barrel ($3/m^{3}).
-Myanmar has also made a similar pipeline proposal.